 Is Elizabeth NJ a Safe Place to Live?

 Living in a new neighborhood is both exciting and daunting.
-On the one hand, the idea of a fresh start can be energizing, and there are many opportunities to meet new people and experience something different.
+On the one hand, the idea of a fresh start can be energizing and there is an opportunity to meet new people and experience something different.
 On the other hand, adjusting to a new environment can lead to feelings of loneliness and anxiety.
-IF you’re looking to move to Elizabeth, you’re probably looking to know the answer to the question “Is Elizabeth, NJ safe?.”
+If you’re looking to move to Elizabeth, you’re probably wondering “Is Elizabeth, NJ safe?.”

 When choosing a home, safety is crucial.
 You don’t want to move your family to a dangerous neighborhood.
-This article will cover the safest and most dangerous neighborhoods in Elizabeth, crime rates, employment rates, alongside pros and cons of living in Elizabeth, New Jersey.
+This article will cover the safest and most dangerous neighborhoods in Elizabeth.
+The crime and employment rates, alongside pros and cons of living in Elizabeth, New Jersey will be discussed.

 Elizabeth, New Jersey Background

 Elizabeth is a city in Union County, New Jersey, USA.
-According to www.census.gov, this place had a population of 137,298 as of April 1, 2020.
+According to census.gov, this place had a population of 137,298 as of April 1, 2020.
 Females make up the majority of Elizabeth’s population.

 Elizabeth is about 13 miles southwest of Manhattan and is part of the New York metro area.
 People from many different backgrounds live in the city, and it’s easy to get around.
 As the city is located only 15 minutes from New York, Elizabeth is a popular place to live for people who work in the Big Apple.
 This means there should always be employment opportunities available to you.
 No matter what field you work in, or want to work in.